yuhang2685/LeetCode-NoteBook-Python3/README.md

 You do not have to beat every question during the training.
 The failure guides you by showing what knowledge do you need to make up, and what skills do you need to spend your time for.
-See "how to check solutions".
+See "How to check solutions".

 ## How to come up with own solutions
 * Grab a piece of white paper.
+* 90-10 stratege: 90% time for thinking, 10% time for coding.
+* Read description carefully.
+* Find input-output-functionality.
-* 90-10 stratege.
+* Find restrictions.
-* Understand the question.
-* Abstract the information.
+* Abstract the description with keywords.
-* Conception to replace the text description.
+* Build Conception to replace the description.
 * Identify the pattern.
 * Connect to topics in your knowledge base.
-* Decompose modulization with input-output-functionality.
+* Decompose using modulization.
 * Pseudocode.

 ## How to implement your own solutions
 * Open a notebook to write it down.
-* Review before copy to LeetCode and submit.
+* Review before copy it to LeetCode and submit.
-* Recode bugs and do analysis.
+* Record bugs and do analysis.

 ## How to check solutions
-Find connections.
-Use "Debugger" to understand the solution.
+* Use "Debugger" to understand the solution step by step
+* Find topic connections from it
+* Mark the problem number down and do it with "How to come up with own solutions" in the near future

-## Tips (Be Picky)
+## Tips
 - #### Use filters.
-For example, pick "Top 100 Liked Questions" etc..
+E.g., pick "Top 100 Liked Questions".
-- #### Do not work on the problems with "Unlike" greater than "like".
+- #### Do not work on the problems with "unlike" >> "like".
-- #### Only view discuss with "uphands" greater than "downhands".
+- #### Only view discussion with "uphands" >> "downhands".